DistrictDataLabs/yellowbrick/docs/api/classifier/class_prediction_error.rst

 Class Prediction Error
 ======================

+The Yellowbrick ``ClassPredictionError`` plot is a twist on other and sometimes more familiar classification model diagnostic tools like the :doc:`confusion_matrix` and :doc:`classification_report`.
+Like the :doc:`classification_report`, this plot shows the support (number of training samples) for each class in the fitted classification model as a stacked bar chart.
+Each bar is segmented to show the proportion of predictions (including false negatives and false positives, like a :doc:`confusion_matrix`) for each class.
+You can use a ``ClassPredictionError`` to visualize which classes your classifier is having a particularly difficult time with, and more importantly, what incorrect answers it is giving on a per-class basis.
+This can often enable you to better understand strengths and weaknesses of different models and particular challenges unique to your dataset.

 The class prediction error chart provides a way to quickly understand how good your classifier is at predicting the right classes.
-The Yellowbrick `ClassPredictionError` plot is a twist on other and sometimes more familiar classification model diagnostic tools like `ConfusionMatrix` and `ClassificationReport`.
-Like the `ClassificationReport`, this plot shows the support (number of training samples) for each class in the fitted classification model as a stacked bar chart.
-Each bar is segmented to show the proportion of predictions (including false negatives and false positives, like a `ConfusionMatrix`) for each class.
-You can use a `ClassPredictionError` to visualize which classes your classifier is having a particularly difficult time with, and more importantly, what incorrect answers it is giving on a per-class basis.
-This can often enable you to better understand strengths and weaknesses of different models and particular challenges unique to your dataset.

-In this example, while the `RandomForestClassifier` appears to be fairly good at correctly predicting apples based on the features of the fruit, it often incorrectly labels pears as oranges and mistakes kiwis for pears.

 .. plot::
     :context: close-figs